rasa/out-of-one-many/README.md

 Ooom will partition, and format the new disks (`/dev/sdb`-`/dev/sdg`), and then copy the following directories:

 <pre>
-/home      to /dev/sdc1
-/usr/local to /dev/sdd1 (formatted as ext2)
+/boot      to /dev/sdb1 (formatted as ext2)
+/home      to /dev/sdd1
+/usr/local to /dev/sde1
-/var       to /dev/sde1
+/var       to /dev/sdf1
-/tmp       to /dev/sdf1 (/tmp is created on /dev/sdf1, but the contents are not copied)
+/tmp       to /dev/sdg1
 </pre>

-Ooom will also create swapspace and mount it on `/dev/sdb1`.
+Ooom will also create swapspace and mount it on `/dev/sdc1`.

 Additionally, it will partition `/dev/sdg`, and format `/dev/sdg1` as `xfs`, and mount it at `/mnt/sdg` (creating the directory, if it does not exist).